Beet and Green Lentil Cakes are a colorful and flavorful plant-based recipe that shine as a main dish.

 What to Serve with Lentil Cakes

 These Beet and Green Lentil Cakes taste delicious with a dollop of Greek yogurt or even some mashed avocado.
-As I mentioned, they are a good vegetarian main course and would taste great with a side salad or some roasted brussels sprouts or green beans.
+As I mentioned, they are a good vegetarian main course and would taste great with a side salad or some brussels sprouts or green beans.
 I typically eat two or three as a serving.

 Some other recipes that would pair well with these lentil cakes include: